Yukkuricraft/Yukkuricraft/README.md

 We configure our individual environments using appropriately named configs found under `env/<ENV>.toml`.
 The config currently consists of the following sections:

-1. The `runtime-environment-variables` section which defines ENV VARS passed into `docker-compose` invocations.
+1. The `cluster-variables` section which defines ENV VARS passed into `docker-compose` invocations.
 We use this TOML definition to dynamically generate a valid `.env` file for `docker-compose`.

 - Note: We inject some ENV VARS into this generated `.env` file, such as the `ENV` value which takes the ENV specified by the TOML filename.